Angela Redish

-Angela Redish is a professor of economics at the Vancouver School of Economics at the University of British Columbia and the acting President of the Canadian Economics Association.
+Angela Redish is a professor of economics at the Vancouver School of Economics at the University of British Columbia and served as President of the Canadian Economics Association in 2018-19.
 From 2001 to 2006, Redish served as the Head of Department of Economics at the University of British Columbia and was awarded The President's Medal of Excellence by the University of British Columbia in 2018 for her contributions towards establishing the Vancouver School of Economics.
+Redish was named a Fellow of the Canadian Economics Association in 2025, in recognition of her achievements and contributions to the discipline.

 Education and work

 Redish was born in United Kingdom and moved to Hamilton, Ontario, Canada with her family during her teen years.
 She graduated from Wilfrid Laurier University having earned a B.A. in economics.
 Following this, she took a two-year break to work at Cuso International as a volunteer in Papua New Guinea.
 Upon returning to Canada, she received a Ph.D. from the University of Western Ontario.
 Shortly after, she joined the University of British Columbia as an assistant professor of economics at the Vancouver School of Economics.
 She went on to work as a senior adviser to then UBC Vancouver President Stephen Toope, acting as a faculty liaison and providing advice on the university budget and government relations.
 From 2012 to 2015, Redish was Vice Provost and then Associate Vice-President.
 From 2015 to July 2017 she served as a Provost and Vice President Academic pro tem.

 Redish is best known for her research regarding the history of monetary and banking systems within Europe and North America.
 Her research interests include central bank, monetary economics, financial system, macroeconomics and capital market.
 In most research papers, Redish frequently collaborates with Michael D. Bordo, a Canadian economist and professor of economics at Rutgers University.
 She has multiple published articles in journals such as The Economic History Review, Canadian Journal of Economics, The Journal of Economic History and the European Economic Review.
 According to IDEAS/RePEc, Redish has been ranked in the top 5% of number of distinct works weighted by recursive impact factor and number of authors.